Convenient vector space

 In mathematics, convenient vector spaces are locally convex vector spaces satisfying a very mild completeness condition.

 Traditional differential calculus is effective in the analysis of finite-dimensional vector spaces and for Banach spaces.
 Beyond Banach spaces, difficulties begin to arise; in particular, composition of continuous linear mappings stop being jointly continuous at the level of Banach spaces, (Note: An example of a composition mapping is the evaluation mapping $\text{ev} : E \times E^* \to \mathbb{R}$, where $E$ is a locally convex vector space, and where $E^*$ is its dual of continuous linear functionals equipped with any locally convex topology such that the evaluation mapping is separately continuous.
 If the evaluation is assumed to be jointly continuous, then there are neighborhoods $U \subseteq E$ and $V \subseteq E^*$ of zero such that $\text{ev} (U \times V) \subseteq [0, 1]$.
 However, this means that $U$ is contained in the polar of the open set $V$; so it is bounded in $E$.
 Thus $E$ admits a bounded neighborhood of zero, and is thus a normed vector space.) for any compatible topology on the spaces of continuous linear mappings.

 Mappings between convenient vector spaces are smooth or $C^\infty$ if they map smooth curves to smooth curves.
 This leads to a Cartesian closed category of smooth mappings between $c^\infty$-open subsets of convenient vector spaces (see property 6 below).
 The corresponding calculus of smooth mappings is called convenient calculus.

 It is weaker than any other reasonable notion of differentiability, it is easy to apply, but there are smooth mappings which are not continuous (see Note 1).

-This type of calculus alone is not useful in solving equations (Note: In order to be useful for solving equations like nonlinear PDE's, convenient calculus has to be supplemented by, for example, a priori estimates which help to create enough Banach space situation to allow convergence of some iteration procedure; for example, see the Nash–Moser theorem, described in terms of convenient calculus in [KM], section 51.).
+This type of calculus alone is not useful in solving equations (Note: In order to be useful for solving equations like nonlinear PDEs, convenient calculus has to be supplemented by, for example, a priori estimates which help to create enough Banach space situation to allow convergence of some iteration procedure; for example, see the Nash–Moser theorem, described in terms of convenient calculus in [KM], section 51.).